 - Identify and eliminate security vulnerabilities in your software application.

 - Identify and address security vulnerabilities in open source and third-party software.

 - Provide your team with application security training.

 Adopting Application Security best practices will minimize risk and protect data.

 To ensure that your application security measures are efficient and effective, you need the right tools.

-- SAST: Also known as “white-box testing”, Static Application Security Testing (SAST) is a type of software security vulnerability testing.
-A SAST tool analyzes your source code as you develop your application to detect and report weaknesses that can lead to security vulnerabilities.
-By using a SAST tool, you can identify security vulnerabilities early in development.
+- SAST: Also known as “white-box testing”, SAST is a type of software security vulnerability testing.
+The tool analyzes your source code as you develop your application to detect and report weaknesses that can lead to security vulnerabilities.
+By using this kind of tool, you can identify security vulnerabilities early in development.

-- DAST: Also known as “black-box testing”, Dynamic Application Security Testing (DAST) is a type of software security vulnerability. testing.
-A DAST tool detects conditions that indicate a security vulnerability when running By using a DAST tool, you are able to identify security errors, run-time, and environment-related issues later in the development cycle.
+- DAST: Also known as “black-box testing”, DAST is a type of software security vulnerability. testing.
+This type of tool detects conditions that indicate a security vulnerability when running By using this type of tool, you are able to identify security errors, run-time, and environment-related issues later in the development cycle.